CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/closed-loop-requests.rst

 Motion Magic® Expo uses the kV and kA characteristics of the system, as well as an optional cruise velocity.
 The Motion Magic® Expo kV and kA configs are separate from the slot gain configs, as they may use different units and have different behaviors.

 The Motion Magic® Expo kV represents the voltage required to maintain a given velocity and is in units of Volts/rps.
 Dividing the supply voltage by kV results in the maximum velocity of the profile.
 As a result, when supply voltage is fixed, a **higher profile kV** results in a **lower profile velocity**.
-Unlike with slot gains, it is safer to start from a higher kV than what is ideal.
+Unlike with gain slots, it is safer to start from a higher kV than what is ideal.

 The Motion Magic® Expo kA represents the voltage required to apply a given acceleration and is in units of Volts/(rps/s).
 Dividing the supply voltage by kA results in the maximum acceleration of the profile from 0.
 As a result, when supply voltage is fixed, a **higher profile kA** results in a **lower profile acceleration**.
-Unlike with slot gains, it is safer to start from a higher kA than what is ideal.
+Unlike with gain slots, it is safer to start from a higher kA than what is ideal.

 If the Motion Magic® cruise velocity is set to a non-zero value, the profile will only accelerate up to the cruise velocity.
 Otherwise, the profile will accelerate towards the maximum possible velocity based on the profile kV.